 It’s still the note E, just repeated an octave higher.

-You may notice that the E note on the 12th fret does not sound exactly the same like the open E. And it doesn’t, since it’s an octave higher.
+You may notice that the E note on the 12th fret does not sound exactly the same as the open E. And it doesn’t, since it’s an octave higher.
 But try playing the note on the 11th or 13th fret and compare them to the same open E.

 They sound much more different, don’t they?